-I hope you enjoyed today’s post and will give color correcting a try.
+I hope you enjoyed today’s post with my Color Correcting Guide For Makeup Beginners and that you will give color correcting a try.
 Be sure and let me know in the comments if you have any other questions on color correcting including application or shade recommendations.
 I’d love to hear your thoughts on it!

 Thanks for stopping by!- Cara